-Community College Supply-Exhibit 4 shows the three-year average number of awards conferred by community colleges in the related TOP code: Logistics and Materials Transportation (0510.00).
-The colleges with the most completions in the region are: Coastline and East LA.
-Over the past 12 months, there were 3 other related program recommendation requests from regional community colleges.
+Community College Supply-Exhibit 3 shows the annual and three-year average number of awards conferred by community colleges in the related TOP codes: International Business and Trade (0508.00), and Logistics and Materials Transportation (0510.00).
+The colleges with the most completions in the region are Santa Ana, Coastline, and East LA.
+Over the past 12 months, there were four other related program recommendation requests from regional community colleges.